AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 ### Other run-time aspects

-For every other aspect that is not mentioned in that RFC, those new finalized types follow the semantics defined by the Ada Reference Manual in section 7.6.
+For every other aspect that is not mentioned in that RFC, types with the `Finalizable` aspect specified follow the semantics defined by the Ada Reference Manual in section 7.6.

 Reference-level explanation
 ===========================